wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Fast And Reliable Batch Updates With Intelligent Update Actions
 * Note: Some of these features are only in Pro version

+Customer Feedback:

+* Just bought this Genius Add-on…it’s going to save me hundreds of hours a year...
+* I find it extremely useful and very well done.
+* Great looking plugin! :D I would recommend your plugin to my customers and readers.
+* I just took a look at Smart Manager and it looks way awesome!

+Thousands of customers are extremely happy with Smart Manager!
+Checkout our website for more details.

 == Installation ==

 1. Ensure you have [WP e-Commerce](http://www.getshopped.org) plugin installed